aplteam/Tester2/README.md

 ### INI files{#ini_diffs}

-When `Tester` found one or two INI files they were merged, converted into a single flat namespace holding variables and that namespace was created in the hosting namespace as `INI`.
+When `Tester` found one or two INI files they were merged, converted into a single flat namespace holding variables, and that namespace was created in the hosting namespace as `INI`.

 With `Tester2` you won't be surprised to learn that the INI file is now part of the instance.
 With an instance `T` you can address a variable `foo` as `T.INI.foo`.